codylarge/astro-space-blog/src/pages/posts/post-one.md

 Following the red giant phase, the Sun will shed its outer layers, forming a **planetary nebula,** while the core left behind will collapse into a dense, Earth-sized object known as a white dwarf.

-## This is the a planetary nebula located just 6500 light years from earth
+## This is a nebula located just 6500 light years from earth

 <h3 style="text-align:center;">Crab Nebula</h3>
 <div style="text-align:center;">